Principality of Liechtenstein

 23.2.Log file information is retained for security reasons (e.g. to detect improper use or fraud) for a maximum of seven days before being deleted.
 Data that is to be retained as evidence shall be excluded from deletion until the relevant case has been finalized.

 24.2.Google is certified under the Privacy Shield framework which offers a guarantee of compliance with European and Swiss data protection legislation.
-If we ask the users for their consent (e.g. in the context of a cookie consent), the legal basis for this processing is Art.
-6 (1) lit. a.
+If we ask the Users for their consent (in particular within the context of a so-called ‘cookie banner’), the legal basis for this processing is Art.
+6 (1) a.
 GDPR.
-Otherwise, the personal data of the user will be processed on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
-6 (1) lit. f.
+Otherwise, the personal data of the User will be processed on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
+6 (1) f.
 GDPR.